 Who can attend the course?

 Students must be in possession of an LLB, BProc degree.

 Prospective students who have any other appropriate degree or who feel that that they have the necessary knowledge and practical experience to register for the course may make written submissions with the necessary supporting documents to the LEAD course coordinators for submission to the university for consideration.
 The applicant will be informed of the outcome in writing.

-Course administrator at UNISA
+Course leader at UNISA

 Certificates are issued jointly by the UNISA Centre for Lifelong Learning (UCL) and the LSSA on the successful completion of the course and full payment of the fee.